Eugene Vindman: 2024

 In November 2023, Vindman announced that he would run for the United States House of Representatives in Virginia's 7th District, where incumbent Democrat Abigail Spanberger was not seeking reelection.
 Vindman received endorsements from Adam Schiff, former Under Secretary of the Army Patrick Murphy, and the editorial board of The Washington Post.

 Despite being a newcomer to politics, Vindman was able to fundraise based on his national profile and quickly became a frontrunner in the Democratic primary.
 He raised $5 million and had $876,000 on hand as of May 29, 2024, in addition to a combined $1.3 million in independent expenditures from cryptocurrency advocacy group Protect Progress PAC and VoteVets.
 In contrast, Vindman's national profile and disconnect from local politics was being criticized regularly by local Democratic activists and elected officials.
 In April 2024, Vindman also was criticized on social media after he was photographed alongside supporters in a now-deleted post to Twitter holding a flag used during Virginia's Confederate period.

 On June 18, 2024, Vindman won the Democratic primary.
 On November 5, 2024, Vindman won the general election, defeating Republican Derrick Anderson.

+2026

+Vindman is running for re-election in 2026.
+He had no Democratic primary opponent.